Keith David: Voice acting

 He has worked with documentary filmmaker Ken Burns numerous times, narrating Burns' Jazz, Mark Twain, The War, Unforgivable Blackness: The Rise and Fall of Jack Johnson, Jackie Robinson, Muhammad Ali, and Leonardo da Vinci.
 David won the Emmy Award for Outstanding Voice-Over Performance for his work in The War and Unforgivable Blackness.
 He performs the narration duties in the BBC documentary, World War II: Behind Closed Doors.

 The 2004 PBS documentary Ancient Refuge in the Holy Land and the 2005 History Channel documentary Crusades: Crescent & the Cross focusing on the medieval Crusades were both narrated by him, as well as the 2003 National Geographic documentary Inside Mecca.
 He later parodied his documentary work by narrating the 2012 episode of Community, "Pillows and Blankets", a mockumentary revolving around a pillow fight between rival blanket forts.

 David has done voice-over work for many other documentaries including several for National Geographic and the documentary Comic Book Superheroes Unmasked for the History Channel.
 He replaced Paul Winfield as narrator for the A&E show City Confidential, taking over after Winfield's death in 2004.
 He voiced the trailer for the film Primeval, which was released in the United States on January 12, 2007.

 David provided the voice of police detective Alex Cross for the audiobook versions of three novels by James Patterson: Cat and Mouse (1997), Pop Goes the Weasel (1999), and Roses are Red (2000).
 Other voice roles include Bebe Proud Clone from The Proud Family Movie, Atlas from Teen Titans, the lone renegade male gorilla Tublat in The Legend of Tarzan, and the Decepticon Barricade in Transformers: The Game.

-He voiced Apollo the Sun God in Hercules, Council Member in Final Fantasy: The Spirits Within, the Black Cat in Coraline, Sergeant Foley in Call of Duty: Modern Warfare 2, Dr. Facilier in The Princess and the Frog, and Big Man in The Spectacular Spider-Man episode "Survival of the Fittest".
+He voiced Apollo the Sun God in Hercules (1997), Council Member in Final Fantasy: The Spirits Within (2001), Chaos in Dissidia Final Fantasy (2008), the Black Cat in Coraline (2009), Sergeant Foley in Call of Duty: Modern Warfare 2 (2009), Dr. Facilier in The Princess and the Frog (2009), and Big Man in The Spectacular Spider-Man episode "Survival of the Fittest".